Protect Your Adsense Earnings By Preventing Invalid Clicks

 Again, you only need to add the IP address and a note.

 But unlike Wordfence, you have more options.
-You can block, use a captcha challenge, or set a managed javascript challenge.
+You can block, use a captcha challenge, or set a managed challenge.

 Summary